107-systems/l3xz_mapping/README.md

 ============================
 [![Spell Check status](https://github.com/107-systems/l3xz_mapping/actions/workflows/spell-check.yml/badge.svg)](https://github.com/107-systems/l3xz_mapping/actions/workflows/spell-check.yml)

-This repository includes the ROS-based explorative mapping stack of L3X-Z for Elrob 2022.
+This repository includes the ROS-based explorative mapping stack of L3X-Z for ELROB 2022.

 The stack consists of two parts tested under ROS1 Noetic Ninjemys.
 Part one runs on a base station, does the mapping using RTAB-Map, data logging and comes with a browser frontend.
 Part two can be deployed to the Raspberry Pi on the robot.
 It's purpose is to read all the sensor data and transmit it to part one.